zjunlp/LightThinker/model/Qwen/README.md

 ## 🏃Quick Start

-> First, we train the model to learn how to compress (step 1).
+> First, we train the model to learn when to compress and how to compress (step 1).
 Then, we perform inference on the test set to obtain output results (step 2).
 Finally, we evaluate the output results (step 3).

 ### Step 1.
 Training